champa720/material.io/_ged/rla.md

 title: The RLA Test
 source: http://www.gedtestingservice.com/testers/rlalink
 ---
-## Reasoning through language arts
+## Reasoning through Language Arts

 In alignment with career and college readiness standards, the GED&reg; RLA assessment focuses on three essential groupings of skills: